ruivieira/blog/content/introduction-isolation-forests.md

 {% video {filename}/images/isolationforests/split.mp4 %}

 In order to perform anomaly detection (*e.g.* observation scoring) we will then use the IT equivalent of the BST unsuccessful search heuristics.
 An external node termination in an IT is equivalent to a BST unsuccessful search.
 Given an observation $x$, our goal is then to calculate the score for this observation, given our defined subsampling size, that is, $s(x,\psi)$.

+This technique amounts to partitioning the feature space randomly until feature points are "isolated".
+Intuitively, points in high density regions will need more partitioning steps, whereas anomalies (by definition away from high density regions) will need fewer splits.
+Since the building of the ITs is performed in a randomised fashion and using a subsample of the data, this density predictor can be average over a number of ITs, the _Isolation Forest_.

 Intuitively, this could be done by calculating the average path length for our $\mathcal{T}_n, n=1,\dots,t$ ITs, $\overline{h}(x)$.
 However, as pointed in Liu _et. al_ (2012), a problem with calculating this is that maximum possible height of each $\mathcal{T}_n$ grows as $\mathcal{O}(\log(\psi))$.
 To compare $h(x)$ given different subsampling sizes, a normalisation factor, $c(\psi)$ must be established.
 This can be calculated by